sysops-notes/sysops-notes.github.io/sections/ebs_and_efs.md

 	* `Warning`: Performance below expected
 	* `Impaired`: Stalled, performance is severely degraded
 	* `Insufficient-data`: Metric data collection is in progress

+#### CloudWatch Events

+* EBS emits notification for volume, snapshot, and encryption status changes.
+* CloudWatch Events, you can establish rules that trigger programmatic actions in response
+	* E.g: Trigger Lambda to copy snapshot over to another region

 ### EBS For the Exam